0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 ![Report](/assets/images/project02/10.png)

-Given the quantity of brute force attacks, however, reporting every single malicious IP in this way would not be feasible.
+Given the quantity of brute force attacks, reporting every single malicious IP in this way would not be feasible.
 However, sites like AbuseIPDB have APIs to set up automatic reporting.